Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Kadanoff-Baym Equation

-where $\mathcal{C}_{1/2}$ indicate the contribution from third and fourth terms separately.
-It is similar to the ordinary Boltzmann equation: the first terms indicate the kinetic terms; the leading order of (expand by $\epsilon_{wall}$ or $\partial_X$) second terms correspond to classical force term brought by the mass variation.
-Compared it with the ordinary Boltzmann equation, we would like to call the third and fourth terms as the collision terms.
+where $\mathcal{C}_{1,2}$ indicate the contributions from the two terms on the RHS of Eq.~(\ref{eq:gb}), respectively.
+It is similar in structure to the ordinary Boltzmann equation: the first terms indicate the kinetic terms; the $\mathcal{O}(\epsilon_{wall})$ term containing $dm_a^2/dz$ corresponds to the semiclassical force term arising from the variation of the mass across the wall.
+We identify the remaining terms containing the self-energy functions as the collision terms.

-Although the first two terms on the LHS seem to be trivial and contribute the same term as the ordinary Boltzmann equation, the RHS would be a completely different story.
-Let us rewrite the $\mathcal{C}_1$ term as
+0.1in C. For the first collision term $\mathcal{C}_1$, the treatment of the derivatives and $\delta$-functions is more subtle and results in the emergence of the $z$-momentum non-conservation effect.
+To proceed, let us rewrite the $\mathcal{C}_1$ term as

-where $d^{i}_{z/k_z}$ represents the four vectors $d_{z/k_z}=(0,0,0,\partial_{z/k_z})$, and we have assumed that the distribution function is only dependent on the coordinate $z$.
-The other part of the third term can be obtained explicitly by exchange $>\leftrightarrow<$.
-One can easily prove this equation by Taylor expansion.
+where we have used Eq.~(\ref{eq:diamondidentity}); $d^{i}_{z/k_z}$ represents the four vectors $d_{z/k_z}=(0,0,0,\partial_{z/k_z})$; and where we have assumed that the distribution function is only dependent on the coordinate $z$.
+The other part of the $\mathcal{C}_1$ can be obtained explicitly by exchange $>\leftrightarrow<$.
+One can easily prove this equation by performing a Taylor expansion.

 To continue the discussion, we must specify an interaction to write down the form of the self-energy $\Pi^>$.
-For the sake of simplicity, we chose a toy model
+For the sake of simplicity and for purposes of illustration, we chose a toy model

-which has been discussed in previous literature through the BQFT method~\cite{Azatov:2021ifm,Ai:2023suz}, as an example to make discussion.
-Although we have assumed specific interactions here, the discussion will not lose generality since other interactions can be discussed similarly, and the only difference is the Feynman diagrams.
-The friction pressure of this interaction comes from the simplest $1\rightarrow 2$ process $\phi\rightarrow \Phi\Phi$, the right panel of Fig.\ref{micro}.
-The corresponding self-energy Feynman diagram is given by Fig.\ref{SELFENERGY}.
+which has been discussed in previous literature in the context of the BQFT method~\cite{Azatov:2021ifm,Ai:2023suz}.
+Although we have assumed a specific interaction here, the discussion will not lose generality since other interactions can be discussed similarly.
+The friction pressure generated by this interaction comes from the simplest $1\rightarrow 2$ process $\phi\rightarrow \Phi\Phi$, illustrated in the right panel of Fig.\ref{micro}.
+The corresponding self-energy diagram is shown in Fig.\ref{SELFENERGY}.

 Using this Feynman diagram, one can write down the self-energy as